-Table: Table D.1: Water Services Objectives and Strategies Objective / Streton Baseline WSDP WSDP WSDP WSDP WSDP Objective / Strategy Key Performance Indicator (FY2019/2020 FY2020/21 FY2021/22 FY2022/23 FY2023/24 FY2024/25 status quo) TARGET TARGET TARGET TARGET TARGET irrigation purposes and that meters are read and recorded on at least a monthly basis. recorded at least monthly. recorded at least monthly. recorded at least monthly. recorded at least monthly.
-Topic 6: Water Resources The provision and maintenance of municipal services.
-95% Compliance The provision and maintenance of municipal services.
-Ensure yields and allocations are adequate to meet at least the projected five year water requirements for all eight areas. - - 100% adequate supply to meet water requirements for all eight areas. et water to meet water to meet water ents for all requirements for all requirements for all 100% adequate supply to meet water requirements for all eight areas.
+Table: Table D.1: Water Services Objectives and Strategies Baseline WSDP WSDP WSDP WSDP WSDP Objective / Strategy Key Performance Indicator (FY2019/2020 FY2020/21 FY2021/22 FY2022/23 FY2023/24 FY2024/25 status quo) TARGET TARGET TARGET TARGET TARGET irrigation purposes and that meters are read and recorded on at least a monthly basis. recorded at least monthly. recorded at least monthly. recorded at least monthly. recorded at least monthly.
+Topic 6: Water Resources The provision and maintenance of municipal services. % Of abstraction from sources registered and authorized by the DWS. - 70% Compliance 90% Compliance 95% Compliance The provision and maintenance of municipal services.
+Ensure yields and allocations are adequate to meet at least the projected five year water requirements for all eight areas. to meet at least the to meet water to meet ted five year water to meet w 100% adequate supply to meet water requirements for all eight areas.
+100% adequate supply to meet water requirements for all eight areas.
+100% adequate supply to meet water requirements for all eight areas.
 The provision and maintenance of municipal services. % Monitoring of effluent discharged by industrial consumers (Quantity and Quality) - - 50% of all industrial consumers monitored wrt quality and quantity of effluent discharged by them.
 60% of all industrial consumers monitored wrt quality and quantity of effluent discharged by them.
 70% of all industrial consumers monitored wrt quality and quantity of effluent discharged by them.
 80% of all industrial consumers monitored wrt quality and quantity of effluent discharged by them.
-Topic 7: Financ cial 95% Of the approved capital budget spent. % Of the capital budget spent 95% 95% 95% 95% 95% 95% Topic 8: Insti tutional Arrangemen ts and Customer Care Respond to 90% of all citizen queries / complaints / requests and memorandums within 14 days from when the request is received via the Collaborator system. % Responded within 14 days 90% 90% 90% 90% 90% 90% Report on the implementation of the Water Services Development Plan annually by the end of October.
+Topic 7: Financ cial 95% Of the approved capital budget spent. % Of the capital budget spent 95% 95% 95% 95% 95% 95% Topic 8: Insti tutional Arrangemen ts and Customer Care Respond to 90% of all citizen queries / complaints / requests and memorandums within 14 days from when the request is received via the Collaborator system. % Responded within 14 days nded within 14 days 90% 90% 90% 90% 90% 90% Report on the implementation of the Water Services Development Plan annually by the end of October.
 Report submitted.
-1 1 1 1 1 1
+1 1 1 1 1 1 1